davidmartinrius/speech-dataset-generator/README.md

 An input audio may not be used completely.
 Here some reasons:
 - The range_times do not fit a transcripted segment.
 - The segment has music or not enough quality (MOS under 3), even when enhanced.

+If you are not using enhancers and the segments are being discarted because of bad quality you can try --enhancers argument with deepfilternet, resembleai or both together.

 ### Gender detection